unk1ndled/nxc-Exa-AtoW/docs/Usage.md

 The local VMs currently expose one SLURM CPU and 900 MB per compute node.
 Do not request more than the topology declares.
 Real deployments should provide their own resource profile instead of copying these development values.
+For the shipped OpenQCD 2.0 build, `tasks = 2` is not just a resource preference: it must match the executable's compile-time `2x1x1x1` process grid.
+The example places one of those ranks on each compute node.

 ## 7. Start the runtime worker